 Check the WEP key settings to see if they match.
-The key is case-sensitive and the spelling on each computer and wireless router must be exactly the same in order for the card to connect to the router.
-For more information about encryption, see "Securing your Wi-Fi® Network" on page 15.
+The key is case-sensitive and the spelling on each computer and wireless router must be exactly the same in order for the network adapter to connect to the router (or access point).
+For more information about encryption, please see "Securing your Wi-Fi® Network" on page 17.

-The data transfer is sometimes slow or signal strength is poor
+Data transfer is sometimes slow or signal strength is poor

 Wireless technology is radio-based, which means connectivity and the throughput performance between devices decreases when the distance between devices increases.
 Other factors that cause signal degradation are obstructions such as walls and metal appliances.
 As a result, the typical indoor range of your wireless devices will be between 100 to 200 feet.
-Note also that connection speed may decrease as you move farther from the wireless router.
+Note also that connection speed may decrease as you move farther from the wireless router (or access point).

-In order to determine if wireless issues are related to range, we suggest temporarily moving the computer, if possible, to five to 10 feet away from the wireless router.
-See "Placement of your wireless networking hardware for optimal performance" on page 23.
+In order to determine if wireless issues are related to range, we suggest temporarily moving the computer, if possible, to 5 to 10 feet away from the wireless router.
+See "Placement of your wireless networking hardware for optimal performance" on page 24.